-We are very proud of the education we offer here at Our Lady of the Rosary and would normally relish the opportunity to meet with prospective parents and to show you around our very happy and purposeful school.
+We are very proud of the education we offer here at Our Lady of the Rosary and relish the opportunity to meet with prospective parents and to show you around our very happy and purposeful school.

 We have put together a short video for you to have a glimpse into our wonderful school.

 Our school Facebook page is also a great insight into the experiences of the children at Our Lady of the Rosary. https://www.facebook.com/ourladyoftherosaryschool

 “Pupils are very enthusiastic and enjoy being part of the school.”

 “Pupils have access to a wide range of activities as part of the enriched curriculum.”

 “Strong and established routines ensure that pupils’ behaviour is good around the school and that they feel safe.”

 “Parents are supportive of the school.
 One parent said: ‘Our Lady of the Rosary is a lovely, small community school where my children feel safe and valued.’.”